software-mansion/starknet.py/docs/migration_guide.rst

 =====================

 Starknet.py 0.9.0 brings support for `RPC 0.2.0 <https://github.com/starkware-libs/starknet-specs/releases/tag/v0.2.0>`_,
-updates `Contract.from_address` method to work with the newest proxies and removes some deprecated features.
+updates :meth:`Contract.from_address` method to work with the newest proxies and removes some deprecated features.

 Breaking Changes
 ----------------